JaciLucasEulogio/JaciLucasEulogio/README.md

 ### Profile
 I am a woman in STEAM with certifications in project management focused on Data Science and Artificial Intelligence.
 Since the age of 14, I have led communities and managed content, accumulating four years of experience in people leadership.
 Currently, I represent my field as a sub-delegate.

 ---

-### Experience

-#### XR Product Designer | ImaXR - Perú
-*October 2024 - Present*
-- Designing interfaces for XR products using Figma, Bezi, and ShapesXR.
-- Creating educational XR content for social media.
-- Conducting market research on XR trends and gathering feedback.

-#### Researcher | Universidad Continental
-*August 2024 - Present*
-- Working on the Anemia Recovery Process Prediction System for Children Under 36 Months in the Junín Region using Machine Learning Techniques, soon to be indexed in Web of Science.

----